neondatabase/website/content/docs/manage/branches.md

 <TabItem>
 On the *Branches* page in the Neon Console, select the branch that you want to reset.

-The console opens a dashboard for your branch, giving you key infomration about its child branch status: its parent, the last time it was reset, the branching point and other relevent detail.
+The console opens a dashboard for your branch, giving you key information about the branch and its child status: its parent, the last time it was reset, and other relevent detail.

-To reset, you can select *Reset from parent* from either the *More* dropdown or the *Last Data Reset* panel.
+To reset the branch, select *Reset from parent* from either the *More* dropdown or the *Last Data Reset* panel.

 ![Reset from parent](/docs/manage/reset_from_parent.png)